 5. Natural Balance Salmon & Sweet Potato Small Breed

-Compared to more complex recipes, this formula prioritizes simplicity and transparency.
-The tradeoff is less variety in protein and flavor, which may not appeal to all dogs.
+Compared to multi-protein or grain-inclusive foods, this formula prioritizes simplicity and transparency.
+The tradeoff is less variety in protein sources, which may not suit all dogs.

 - Limited ingredient list